foreverbell/BadAppleOS/doc/ascii-art.md

 ## Linking to Kernel

-But how do our kernel knows where the video data is?
+But how do our kernel know where the video data is?

 A classical solution is to *compile* the video binary to an object file.
-Assuming the video binary is `vdata.bin`, we can use the following command to do it,
+Assuming the video binary is `vdata.bin`, we can use the following command to compile it,

 	objcopy -B i386 -I binary -O elf32-i386 vdata.bin vdata.o